 See the below picture which is our previously deleted Excel file.

-4 Manual Ways to Recover Permanently Deleted Excel Files
+How to Recover Permanently Deleted Excel Files: 4 Manual Ways

 Additionally, we can apply a manual recovery process instead of using some third-party tool to regain erased files.

-1. Recover Permanently Deleted Excel Files from Recycle Bin
+1. Recover Permanently Deleted Excel Files from the Recycle Bin

 This method is the most simple one to get our file back.
 The Recycle Bin folder in our PC system stores all the deleted files.
 So, we can retrieve our files from this folder.
 Therefore, learn the following steps for performing the task.